steeevvv/SnakeAndLadder/README.md

 # Snake and Ladder Problem
 Snake and Ladder Problem - Adjacency List Implementation (C++)

-This was a Final Group Project for CSE 331 - Data Structures and Algorithms
+This was a Final Group Project for CSE 331 - Data Structures and Algorithms [Fall 2020]

 It is an implementation of (template Directed Graph [GENERIC] - using Adjacency List)